-This year, the Chinese New Year falls on a Lunar New Year in the lunisolar Chinese calendar.
-This is also known as the Spring Festival.
-This is a time for Chinese families to cleanse their house to sweep away ill fortune and make room for good luck.
-You will see doors decorated with red colored paper cutouts with themes of "happiness" and "wealth."
-In 2014, it was the Year of the Horse and 2015 was the year of the Sheep.
-This year, we celebrate the year of the Monkey!
+The Chinese New Year is also known as the Spring Festival.
+This is a time for Chinese families to cleanse their house to sweep away ill fortune and make room for good luck, as well as welcome the coming warmer weather.
+You will see doors decorated with red colored paper cutouts with themes of “happiness” and “wealth.”
 Curious to learn more about the Chinese New Year?
 Read on!

 When is it celebrated?

-Then on February 8th, it is Chinese New Year’s Day, which is celebrated with family visits and New Year celebrations.
+Then on February 12th, it is Chinese New Year’s Day, which is celebrated with family visits and New Year celebrations.
 The fun festivities include dragon dances, setting off firecrackers, and worshipping ancestors.
-People also exchange gifts - red packets, or envelopes, filled with money!

-Chinese New Year is a public holiday for the Chinese people.
-It typically lasts seven consecutive days from Chinese New Year's Eve to the sixth day after Chinese New Year's Day.
-This year, it will conclude around Valentine’s Day with people returning to work on February 14th or the 15th.
+Chinese New Year is a public holiday in China and other countries such as Brunei, Indonesia, Malaysia, North Korea, Singapore, South Korea, and Vietnam.
+It typically lasts seven consecutive days from Chinese New Year’s Eve to the sixth day after Chinese New Year’s Day.

 Good Harvest & Good Business